 Pennsylvania’s width gives it an interesting personality and offers many opportunities.
 The Delaware River is located in its eastern portion, as well as Philadelphia.
 You can also find historic towns and small cities in the Appalachian Mountains if you head west.

-This gives visitors the opportunity to see all that the United States has been through for over 200 years.
+This gives visitors the opportunity to see all that the United States has been through over 200 years.
 It is possible to explore the history of Philly’s politics and the Victorian architecture found in towns where wealthy barons used to reside at the peak of huge industries.

 Residents will find that many great cities in Pennsylvania offer a balance between life and work, with growing economies that allow them to have security at a fraction of the cost.